 Chemotherapy uses drugs to destroy cervical cancer cells.
-The drugs enter the bloodstream and travel through the body to the cancer cells.
+The drugs travel through the blood to the cancer cells.
 Chemotherapy may be used:

-Before surgery—to shrink the tumor and decrease the amount of tissue that needs to be removed
+Before surgery—to shrink the tumor and how much tissue needs to be removed

-To help relieve symptoms of metastatic cancer and extend survival time
+To help ease the symptoms of spreading cancer, and to increase survival time

 Chemotherapy Drugs and Delivery

-There are a variety of chemotherapy drugs.
-The choice and combination of drugs will be based on your particular cancer and reaction to drugs.
+There are many chemotherapy drugs.
+The ones that are used depend on the type of cancer and the person's reaction to drugs.
 Chemotherapy drugs for cervical cancer may include:

-Chemotherapy for cervical cancer is most often given through an IV, though some forms can be given by mouth.
-It is delivered in cycles over a set period of time.
-A medical oncologist will determine how many cycles of chemotherapy are needed and what combination of drugs will work best.
+Chemotherapy for cervical cancer is most often given through an IV.
+Some forms can be given by mouth.
+It is given in cycles over a set period of time.
+A cancer doctor will determine the number of cycles and type of drugs.

 Side Effects and Management